Welcome to Data, et cetera.

 Data, et cetera was started in 2018 with the goal of using publicly-available data to share knowledge in new ways.
 Sometimes this means analyses of data to help us understand important policy questions.
 Other times it's illustrating concepts in new and interesting ways.
 Basically, our primary objective is to be informative, accurate, and useful.

 Who are we?

-Alana Sharp is a scholar at the O'Neill Institute for National and Global Health Law at Georgetown University, working in the Global Health Policy and Politics team.
+Alana Sharp is a senior associate at the O'Neill Institute for National and Global Health Law at Georgetown University, working in the Global Health Policy and Politics team.
 Previously, she held positions at the Global Fund in Geneva and at amfAR, the Foundation for AIDS Research, in Washington, DC.
 Alana can be reached by email or LinkedIn, and her CV is available here.

 Interested in how we made our visualizations?

 Want to talk to us?